 Well, since the so-called ‘compatible’ ink cartridges are those produced from scratch by the same manufacturer that made the printer itself, the compatible ones are the official versions of the cartridge for the printer you want to use.

 The remanufactured ones aren’t brand new but have been cleaned and refilled, so they often work and the new ones.
 The difference between the two is mostly in price, as the brand new compatible cartridges are typically considerably more expensive than their remanufactured counterparts.

 3) Can you use remanufactured ink cartridges in Epson printers?

 Yes, you can.

-Several companies are specializing in remanufacturing printer cartridges for many different printers and the Epson brand is one of them.
+Several companies specialize in remanufacturing printer cartridges for many different printers, and the Epson brand is one of them.
 They usually make them in the arrangement of 5 cartridges, where two are black ink, and the other three are magenta, cyan, and yellow.